-Teaching the same fitness classes day after day can lead to boredom; for you and your students.
-Regardless of the class format you teach -- be it cardio, sculpting, or stretching -- with a little imagination, you can add variety and spice.
+Teaching the same fitness classes day after day can lead to boredom — for you and your students.
+Regardless of the class format you teach — be it cardio, sculpting, or stretching — with a little imagination, you can add variety and spice.

 Add some different props to your class for a change of pace.
-For a cardio class, add jump roping.
-Even a short segment of jump roping can challenge your class physically while changing things up a bit.
-If your class is a sculpting format, consider kettlebells.
+For a cardio class, add jump roping or cones, for agility drills, for example.
+If your class is a strength format, consider resistance bands, kettlebells or medicine balls.
 According to the American Council on Exercise, kettlebells, along with dumbbells and weighted bars can greatly increase students' benefits in class.

-One way to give a little variety to your class format is through the use of stations.
-Take some of the exercises you typically do in class, and make signs with their names on them.
+One way to give a little variety to your class format is to set class up like a circuit and use stations.
+Take some of the exercises you typically do in class, and create a sign for each.
 Tape the signs up around the class room.
 Prior to class, count how many people you have in the class and determine how many should be at each station.